Heat Pumps

 Ground Source Heat

-all-year round.
-By embedding pipework in the ground, this huge heat potential can be used
+all year round.
+By embedding pipework in the ground, this temperature potential

-There are two options for using ground-source heat: use of horizontal probes (see picture)
+There are two options for using ground-source heat: horizontal probes (see picture)

-or use of vertical probes.
+or vertical probes.
 Vertical probes are inserted into boreholes that are drilled

 to depths of 40-150m (depending on the local geology).
 The ground heat is extracted from